 We all enjoy looking at pictures of climbers attempting dangerous moves high up cliff faces, but do we ever think about the person who took the picture or filmed the movie?
 Who has shot the image and how did they get into the right position to capture the action?

-Matt Sharman is one of the authors on Jack Wolfskin Blog and is an adventure cameraman.
+Adventure cameraman Matt Sharman is sponsored by outdoor gear company Jack Wolfskin and is one of the authors on the Jack Wolfskin Blog.
 He is a keen climber and mountaineer which enables him to get into the positions required to film and photograph professional climbers on their ascents.

 Matt Sharman Interview